-- 10. Round One Test Instructions: Each team will be evaluated in Round 1 by a fifty (50) item multiple choice written test.
-Competitors will be given sixty (60) minutes to complete the test. - 11.
-The team test score average from Round One will be used to qualify the team for the Round Two presentation. - 12.
-Round One: Written Test Plan
+- 3. Test Instructions: The written test will consist of 50 multiple-choice items in a maximum of 60 minutes. - 4.
+The team test score average from Round One will be used to qualify the team for the Round Two presentation.

+- 5. Round One: Written Test Plan

+- The written test plan for Creative Problem Solving is:

-٠ Critical& EffectiveThinking 26%
+- · Critical& EffectiveThinking 26%

-Problem Solving Strategies & Skills
+- · Problem Solving Strategies &Skills 24%

-• Clarification of Problems and Generating Ideas 10%
+- · Clarification of Problems and Generating Ideas.
+10%

-Examining Constraints/Developing Alternatives
+- · Examining Constraints/Developing Alternatives 20%

-Components of Logic
+- · Components of Logic 20%

-Time Remaining Announcements: There will be NO verbal announcements for time remaining during ILC testing.
+- 6. Time Remaining Announcements: There will be NO verbal announcements for time remaining during ILC testing.
 All ILC testing will be completed in the Testing Center and competitors are responsible for monitoring their own time.

-14. Sample Round One Test Questions
+- 7. Sample Round One Test Questions

-- 1. Invisible rules exist such as keyboards designed with QWERTY as the first six letters.
+- 1. Invisible rules exist, such as keyboards designed with QWERTY as the first six letters.
 Why were keyboards created in this fashion?
-(Sternad, pp. 44) - A. Uses power fingers to type the most common letters - B. Maintains the equal use of all fingers - C. Increases the speed of typing by standardizing the keyboard - D. Slows down the speed of typing as the letters are spread around the keyboard
+(Sternad, pp. 44)

+- A. Uses power fingers to type the most common letters

+- B. Maintains the equal use of all fingers

+- C. Increases the speed of typing by standardizing the keyboard

+- D. Slows down the speed of typing as the letters are spread around the keyboard

 - 2. In the context of critical thinking, what refers to the ability to understand how others think and why?
 (Thinknetic, pp 61)

 - A. Charitability

 - B. Humility

 - C. Empathy

 - D. Foresight

-- 3. In the classic approach to decision making, what is the third step?
+- 3. In the classic approach to decision-making, what is the third step?
 (Adair, pp 20)

 - A. define the objective

 - B. generate feasible options

 - C. collect relevant information

 - D. implement and evaluate